 Travel restrictions do not apply to foreign citizens who can provide appropriate proof of vaccination against COVID-19 or a prior COVID-19 infection that fulfills requirements set forth by the Chief Epidemiologist

 All travellers must pre-register before arriving in Iceland and confirm their departure day, if available.

 It is recommended that travellers download the Rakning C-19 app.
-It is used, amongst other things, to communicate negative testing results and helps to trace infections if necessary.
+It is used, amongst other things, to communicate negative test results and helps to trace infections if necessary.

-If the slightest suspicion arises that an individual has presented a forged certificate, he/she will be obliged to be tested twice with quarantine in between.
+If the slightest suspicion arises that an individual has presented a forged certificate, he/she/they will be obliged to be tested twice with quarantine in between.

 It is recommended that individuals who are travelling familiarize themselves with the travel advice of he authorities as regards to COVID-19.

 In emergencies, Icelanders abroad can call the Consular Services Emergency Line 24/7.

 Privacy Statement – Infection Control Measures upon arrival to Iceland